Gin Gin, Queensland: Economy

 Gin Gin, like Bundaberg, is heavily dependent on the sugar industry, with sugarcane plantations dotted throughout the area.
 An extensive system of sugar cane tramways service the area.
 Cattle production also features prominently.
 In recent years small cropping has taken off across farms in the district, with varied success.

 Education

-Gin Gin State School is a government primary (Prep-6) school for boys and girls at 13 May Street (24.9924°S 151.9551°E).
+Gin Gin State School is a government primary (Prep–6) school for boys and girls at 13 May Street (24.9924°S 151.9551°E).
 In 2017, the school had an enrolment of 290 students with 21 teachers (20 full-time equivalent) and 18 non-teaching staff (11 full-time equivalent).
+In 2023, the school had an enrolment of 252 students.
 It includes a special education program.

-Gin Gin State High School is a government secondary (7-12) school for boys and girls at 30 High School Road (24.9906°S 151.9689°E).
+Gin Gin State High School is a government secondary (7–12) school for boys and girls at 30 High School Road (24.9906°S 151.9689°E).
 In 2017, the school had an enrolment of 450 students with 45 teachers (43 full-time equivalent) and 31 non-teaching staff (20 full-time equivalent).
+In 2022, the school had an enrolment of 464 students with 43 teachers (41 full-time equivalent) and 28 non-teaching staff (21 full-time equivalent).
 It includes a special education program.
 As well as the students from Gin Gin itself, many students travel, mainly by bus, from surrounding properties and townships like Wallaville, Bullyard, Tirroan, McIlwraith, Maroondan and Mount Perry.